 - Helping you train for fitness

 I believe wholeheartedly in training for godliness, but I also believe in keeping ourselves physically fit.
 I understand that not everyone is an athlete like myself; however, we can all do something to look after our body.
-I’m not so much here to coach you with your nutrition, as I am a qualified personal trainer and not a nutritionist (though I will share what I’m led to in this area as nothing can fix a terrible diet ladies); however, my job as Fitness Coach is to inspire and encourage you to move.
+My coaching focus will be geared towards physical activity/exercise as opposed to nutrition, as I am a qualified personal trainer and not a nutritionist (though I will share what I’m led to in this area as nothing can fix a terrible diet); however, my job as Fitness Coach is to inspire and encourage you to move.
 Physical activity needs to be a part of your lifestyle.
 We live in an age where everything is at your fingertips and physical activity and exercise are at an all-time low.
 Just as no amount of exercise can fix a bad diet, there are also benefits that come with physical activity and exercise that you just cannot get from your nutritional intake.
 You need both!
-So, through Pura Track Fitness this is “how” I will be here to help you train physically:
+So, this is “how” I will be here to help you train physically:

-In order to keep up to date with everything, make sure to follow me on Instagram, and also to subscribe to my fitness channel (hit that notification bell you so don’t miss a video).
+In order to keep up to date with everything, make sure to subscribe to my email list and follow me on the social platforms mentioned earlier.

-I look forward to connecting with you guys on any of these platforms.
+I look forward to connecting with you on any of these platforms.
 Feel free to leave me a comment, question or suggestion, and please share with anyone you think would benefit.

 Blessings in Christ, always ❤